timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 #### Deprecated Styling

-Though now considered deprecated and to be removed in `1.0.0` at the latest (feel free to open an issue, should you really need them : ), `gatsby-background-image` has an added classId (as we had to name pseudo-elements and introduce a className for the returned container
+Though considered deprecated and to be removed in `1.0.0` at the latest (feel free to open an issue, should you really need them : ), `gatsby-background-image` has an added classId (as we had to name pseudo-elements and introduce a className for the returned container